-- If you have COVID-19 symptoms, contact your healthcare provider today to learn about treatment options, including antivirals - pills and IV treatments that can help prevent more serious impacts of COVID-19, such as hospitalization or death. - Keep a list of all medications that you are currently taking to share with your healthcare provider to help determine the best treatment option for you. - Antivirals are authorized and/or approved by the FDA for use by those most at risk of progression to severe COVID-19. - Antiviral treatments for COVID-19 must start within five to seven days after onset of symptoms to be effective.
+- If you have COVID-19 symptoms, contact your healthcare provider today to learn about treatment options, including antivirals - pills and IV treatments that can help prevent more serious impacts of COVID-19, such as hospitalization or death.1 - Keep a list of all medications that you are currently taking to share with your healthcare provider to help determine the best treatment option for you. - Antivirals are authorized and/or approved by the FDA for use by those most at risk of progression to severe COVID-19. - Antiviral treatments for COVID-19 must start within five to seven days after onset of symptoms to be effective.2

-By mid-December 2023, both oral antiviral treatments will transition from U.S. government distribution to the commercial market and traditional health care coverage.
-Cost and coverage will vary depending on the drug and there will be patient assistance programs, co-pay programs, and other plans to ensure COVID-19 treatments will continue to be available to uninsured and underinsured individuals.
+Cost and coverage options vary depending on the drug, and there are patient assistance programs, co-pay programs, and other plans to help ensure COVID-19 treatments will continue to be available at no or low cost for most individuals.